 The best route is to find him a permanent place to stay.
 If he’s over 18, a local homeless shelter can provide him lodging as well as access to volunteers and social workers who can help him figure out where to go next.
 If he’s under 18 and doesn’t have a safe home to return to, talk to him about contacting any extended family who might be able to help.
 Talk to him about working with your local department of child and family services, but don’t pressure him into anything he isn’t ready for.

-Don’t assume he can get out of his current situation alone.
+Don’t assume they can get out of their current situation alone.
 Even if he tells you he’s fine, even if he tells you he can walk away whenever he chooses, sometimes it’s not so simple.
 Some runaways are forced to survive by exchanging sex for food or selling drugs.
 It’s possible that he’s stuck in a web of forced labor making money for someone else who’s seen as “in charge,” and doesn’t feel like he has a safe way out.
 He may worry that one or both of you will be put in danger if he talks about it.
 If you worry this may be the case, talk to him in a safe setting and let him know that you want to help.
 National Safe Place is a great place to start for helping him find the proper resources.

 Phase Two: Taking an Indirect Approach